 Overview

-The next PPSL courses will be offered during the 2026 Winter and Spring quarters, with the first focusing on production and the second on post-production.
+PPSL’s RTVF479 Mental Health in the Media Arts course sequence will next be offered during the 2027 Winter and Spring quarters, with the first course focusing on production and the second on post-production.

 Students will develop, write, produce, direct, record and edit short individual projects that center on mental illness/health.
-Final projects can be 5-15 min. in length and need to be completed by the end of spring quarter.
-Projects will be screened publicly and students will participate in a Q+A at a culminating PPSL event at the end of Spring quarter.
+Final projects can be 5-20 min. in length and need to be completed by the end of Spring quarter.
+Projects will be screened publicly and students are expected to participate in a Q+A at a culminating PPSL event at the end of Spring quarter.

 Students’ short individual media projects may take any form – including fiction, documentary, animation, experimental, docu-fiction/hybrid, essay film, sound installation, multi-media performance, and more.
-Diversity of storytelling, perspective, form, style, genre, and even technology are all supported in this next iteration of PPSL.
+Diversity of storytelling, perspective, form, style, genre, and even technology are all encouraged and supported by the lab.

-The courses will meet twice a week, with one daytime class session and one evening class session.
-The daytime class session will focus on students’ projects and presentations, feedback sessions, discussions, workshops, and more.
-The evenings will be dedicated to select public events, screenings, lectures, visiting artists etc. Students are required to attend and participate in both sessions.
+The courses meet twice each week, with one daytime session and one evening session.
+Daytime meetings will focus on students’ projects and presentations, feedback sessions, discussions, workshops, and more.
+Evening sessions are typically dedicated to public events, screenings, lectures, and visits by guest speakers.
+Students are required to attend and actively participate in both weekly sessions.

 Project Funding